Vouvray Wines: Sweet and Delightful Pairings

 - and doux (more so)

-If you enjoy sweet wines, try Vouvray.
-For this particular Loire Valley wine is probably best known for its sweet taste.
+So if you enjoy sweet wines, try Vouvray.
 It can age for a long time, and has been made for centuries.
-It is even said that the wine cellars of the region were quarried to provide stone for the famous Loire Valley castles.
+And apparently the wine cellars of the region were quarried to provide stone for the famous Loire Valley castles.

-If you are just discovering sweet wines, then you owe it to your palate to try Vouvray.
+If you want to discover sweet wines, then try Vouvray.
 You will discover that this wine is best tasted with food.
 And often best with food that does not pair well with other wines.
 There is a boldness of flavor about Vouvray.
-It has tasting notes of pears, figs and honey, that seeks a counterpart.
+Tasting notes include pears, figs and honey, that seeks a counterpart.

 Vouvray Wines for the Main Course:

-- First you can pair it with baked ham.
+- First pair it with baked ham.
 (If you have flavored the ham with whiskey, or perhaps brown sugar or half a cup of maple syrup).

-- Also, vouvray goes particularly well with Chinese food, such as orange beef.
+- Also, try Vouvray with Chinese food, such as orange beef.
 To my palate, it matches better with Chinese foods than Alsatian gewürztraminer wines, which are often recommended as a match.

-- And the possibilities for food matching continue.
-Try it with sautéed gingered pork medallions.
+- Or try it with sautéed gingered pork medallions.

 - Or perhaps one of my favorite dishes, butternut squash soup.

 - And last, for a special treat, serve it with Peking Duck.
 The dinner of roasted duck, plum sauce, green onions and Mandarin pancakes, is set off perfectly by the flavors of a well-chosen Vouvray (Gaston Huet, Vouvray Demi-Sec Le Clos de Bourg 2009).

 Vouvray Wines for Dessert:

 - It goes well with goat cheese, another treat from the Loire Valley.

-- Domaine Vaufiget Vouvray (2013) has been praised as a match for fine goat cheeses.
+- Domaine Vaufiget Vouvray (2013) is a match for fine goat cheeses.

-- Closer to home, I would recommend a semi-sweet Vouvray wine with something with a tang to it, such as a freshly homemade lemon meringue pie.
+- Closer to home, try a semi-sweet Vouvray wine with something with a tang to it, such as a freshly homemade lemon meringue pie.